msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.3.0 =
+* New feature: Multi-phrase searches now respect AND and OR operators.
+If multiple phrases are included in an OR search, any posts with at least one phrase will be included.
+In AND search, all phrases must be included.
+* New feature: Admin search has been improved: there's a post type dropdown and the search is triggered when you press enter.
+The debug information has a `div` tag around it with the id `debugging`, so you can hide them with CSS if you want to.
+The numbering of results also makes more sense.
+* New feature: The date parameters (`year`, `monthnum`, `w`, `day`, `hour`, `minute`, `second`, `m`) are now supported.
+* New feature: New filter hook `relevanssi_indexing_limit` filters the default number of posts to index (10).
+If you have issues with indexing timing out, you can try adjusting this to a smaller number like 5 or 1.
+* New feature: Support for Paid Membership Pro added.
+* New feature: WordPress SEO support, posts marked "noindex" in WordPress SEO are no longer indexed by Relevanssi by default.
+* Removed feature: qTranslate is no longer supported.
+* Major fix: Tax query searching had some bugs in it, manifesting especially into Polylang not limiting the languages correctly.
+Some problems with the test suites were found and fixed, and similar problems won't happen again.
+* Minor fix: Admin search only shows editing options to users with enough capabilities to use them.
+* Minor fix: Phrase searching now uses filterable post statuses instead of a hard-coded set of post statuses.
+* Minor fix: The plugin action links were missing on the Plugins page list, they're back now.
+* Minor fix: Search terms with slashes won't cause errors anymore.
+* Minor fix: Relevanssi admin pages have been examined for accessibility and form labels have been improved in many places.
+* Deprecated: `relevanssi_get_term_taxonomy()` function is deprecated and will be removed at some point in the future.

 = 4.2.0 =
 * New feature: The search form shortcode has a new parameter `dropdown` which can be used to add a category dropdown, like this: `[searchform dropdown="category"]`.
 * New feature: Relevanssi can now use the contents of the PDF files indexed with WP File Download.